URiem/worldtravellog/README.md

 **Setting Environment Variables**

-- On the Heroku Dashboard select the "Settings" tab.
+- On the Heroku Dashboard select the app you just created and then select the "Settings" tab.
 - Click "Reveal Config Vars"
 - Add the following config vars:
   `DATABASE_URL` - copy the data base URL from ElephantSQL in here, it should also be in the `env.py` file. <br>